 Another thing to remember is that you don’t want to carry your tiny puppy everywhere.
 Puppies, just like babies, need to exercise and build their muscles and ligaments.
 Their joints and bones are still developing, and they are susceptible to injury.

-So even if you just adore your furry friend, put him down to give those limbs the exercise they need for good strength and development.
-But be warned!
-Little puppies often love to leap.
+So even if you just adore your furry friend, put them down to give those limbs the exercise they need for good strength and development.
+But, be warned – little puppies often love to leap.
 You will want to ensure that your puppy is not leaping off tall furniture in a single bound.
 This can injure their joints and cause them problems later in life.

 Many small dog owners say that their dogs still have accidents in the house.
 When you commit to a little dog, recognize that you will need to make more frequent trips out for toileting.
 House training requires immediate, consistent, and vigilant effort from you.

 Considering a tiny puppy’s bladder can only hold around a tablespoon of liquid, you understand that more frequent bathroom breaks are needed.
-You will need to take him out very frequently, especially until he learns the routine of going outdoors.
-Times to always take your puppy out for toileting are: after meals, drinks, play, and waking.
+You will need to take them out very frequently, especially until they learn the routine of going outdoors.
+Times to always take your puppy out for toileting are after meals, drinks, play, and waking.

-As the puppy grows and his bladder strengthens, there will be longer periods of time between trips outside.
-However, don’t expect him to be able to hold it for 8-10 hours.
-If your puppy has accidents, be sure to properly clean-up so that the residue and scent are eliminated.
+As the puppy grows and their bladder strengthens, there will be longer periods of time between trips outside.
+However, don’t expect them to be able to hold it for 8-10 hours.
+If your puppy has accidents, be sure to properly clean up so that the residue and scent are eliminated.
 If these measures are not taken, the puppy will go in those same places over and over again.
 Commitment, consistency, and persistence are keys to properly house train your small breed dog.

 Often, people will complain that small dogs are yippy and nippy.
 Although small breeds tend to be vocal, socialization and proper training early on can have a hugely positive impact on these behaviors.
 Tiny breeds are just as smart and eager to please as their larger counterparts.
 They can easily be taught manners such as not nipping at people when they are excited.

-But don’t expect him to know the difference between chewing an old shoe versus chewing that expensive leather pair you just bought.
-To him, a shoe is a shoe and he needs to know they are off limits.
+But, don’t expect them to know the difference between chewing an old shoe versus chewing that expensive leather pair you just bought.
+To them, a shoe is a shoe and they need to know they are off-limits.

 When it comes to barking, remember that it’s natural for some breeds to warn you when they hear something you don’t.
 Or, your puppy might be trying to tell you something.
 If you ignore it, you may unwittingly encourage the barking.
-Maybe he’s hungry or thirsty, maybe he’s bored, or perhaps he’s ready for that potty break.
+Maybe they are hungry or thirsty, maybe they’re bored, or perhaps they are ready for that potty break.

 Finally, keep in mind that small breeds are prone to their own set of health issues.
 There are numerous resources to learn about the types of medical maladies you might encounter with your small breed friend.
 Here are a few health issues to start with: